mvolkmann/blog/src/swift/SwiftUI.md

 with types like `Bool`, `Int`, `Double`, and `String`.

 An `@State` property can also store more complex types.
-However if it is used to store a class instance (a reference type) and a property of the class is modified, the associated view `body` will not be recomputed.
+However if it is used to store a `class` instance (a reference type) and a property of the class is modified, the associated view `body` will not be recomputed.
 A new class instance must be created to trigger an update.

 Note that using a `struct` instead of a `class` in the scenario described above does work.
-The reason is that changing the value of a struct property creates a new instance of the struct.
+The reason is that changing the value of a `struct` property creates a new instance of the `struct`.
-However, this may not be desirable because it copies every property of the struct.
+However, this may not be desirable because it copies every property of the `struct`.

 Updates to `@State` properties should occur in the main queue.
 To do this from asynchronous code, wrap the update as follows: